ErikPatrik/discord-manager/README.md

 - Command: `/ban`
 - Description: Bans a user from the server, allowing the addition of a comment for reference.
+- Options:
+    - User: discord user
+    - Reason (ptional): reason to ban a user

 # Punishment

 - Command: `/punishment`
 - Description: Applies a temporary punishment to a server user for a specified duration.
 Users can also include a comment related to the punishment.
+- Options:
+    - User: discord user
+    - Duration: duration the user will be punished.
+Examples: 1d, 1min, 3h, 20d
+    - Reason (optional): reason to punish a user

 # User Role Change

 - Command: `/temprole`
 - Description: Temporarily changes the role of a server user.
 Users can provide a comment regarding the user's role change.
+- Options:
+    - User: discord user
+    - Role: new role
+    - Duration (optional): time when the user will have the new role.
+If not informed, the default time is 30s.
+Examples: 1d, 1min, 3h, 20d
+    - Reason (optional): reason for changing a user role

 # Logging System